promeraq/promeraq/README.md

 -------------------------------------------------------------------------------------------------------------

-I am a Project Manager changing his life path to Full Stack Development.
+Project Manager at a Waste Managament Company and Frontend Developer.
 -----------------------------------------------------------------------------------------------------------------------

 -   🌍  I'm based in San Sebastian, Spain